SixSq/old.sixsq.github.com/aiot-partnership-program/partnership-overview.md

 * **Mobility**
 * **Big Data Science**

-Our AIoT partnership program accelerates the creation and delivery of applications in these fields and many more.
+Our AIoT partnership programme accelerates the creation and delivery of applications in these fields and many more.

 Benefits of Nuvla
 ====